-In a surprise mid-October 2022 press release, Apple announced the all-new Apple TV 4K (2022), available in both 64GB and 128GB versions, and packed with a slew of upgrades and a softer starting price.
+In October of 2022, Apple announced the all-new Apple TV 4K (2022), available in both 64GB and 128GB versions, and packed with a slew of upgrades and a softer starting price.
 This leads to the big question on everyone’s mind: do you invest in the $130/$150 Apple TV 4K (2022) or the Apple TV 4K (2021), which can now be had for around $100?
 We compared both model years to help you decide.

 Sharing the same glossy black outer shell between model years, the newest Apple TV 4K measures 3.7-inches wide, 3.7-inches from front to back, and 1.2-inches tall, making it just a little bit smaller than the 2021 version (3.9 inches by 3.9 inches by1.4 inches).